stages of miscarriage

 • You may see the foetus.

 • If your miscarriage is due to an incompetent cervix, (from 16 weeks on) everything will happen very quickly and your baby may be born alive.
+(An incompetent cervix can be treated later by a cervical stitch to save future pregnancies)

 Once the uterus is empty the cervix closes, the pain stops and the bleeding slows down and should stop by seven days.